fis/chainlance/README.md

 There's a rather rudimentary `Makefile`.
 That should work.

-On the versions of GCC I've used, `-fwhole-program` still seems to work better than proper link-time optimization, so even though the code is split into `common.c` utilities and the `parser.c` parser code, the programs using those bits #include the corresponding `.c` files.

 ### Regression tests

 The `test/` directory contains a set of programs, a copy of the